stat400-csu/stat400-csu.github.io/homeworks/hw-5/README.Rmd

 Be sure to `set.seed(400)` at the beginning of your homework.

+1. For the accept-reject example (Simulating notes Example 2.1, pg.
+7-8) do the following:

+    a.
+Create a table comparing the $0.1, 0.2, \dots, 0.9$ quantiles (see `quantile`) for the algorithm when you generate $100$, $1000$, and $10,000$ samples.
+Compare your results to the theoretical quantiles from a Beta(4,3) distribution (see `qbeta`).
+What happens as the number of samples increases?
+    b.
+Add a counter to the original algorithm to determine the number of iterations that were needed to generate 1000 samples.
+Run your algorithm 10 times ("trials").
+Make a table showing the number of iterations required for each trial and the mean number of iterations required for all 10 trials.
+Compute the proportion of accepted samples for each trial.
+Compare the mean proportion accepted to the expected proportion.

 1. The two-parameter Exponential density is
     $$
     f(x) = \lambda e^{-\lambda(x - \gamma)}, \qquad x \ge \gamma, \lambda > 0, \gamma \ge 0.